BillJr99/Ursinus-CS475-Spring2021/_pages/Projects/proj-final.md

 In this project, you will propose a topic of your choosing and a group of at least 2 and up to 3 total members.
 The project must be approved by the instructor before it may commence, but the topic is entirely up to you.
 Multidisciplinary projects with a broader impact are encouraged, and you are welcome to collaborate with a stakeholder outside the department for inspiration on potential projects (this person is not to contribute code, only disciplinary context).

 You may use git or another version control system to coordinate between your team.  **Each student shall contribute by checking in meaningful contributions to the project on the version control system.
 If a version control system is not used, code sections should be commented with the initials or recognized pseudonym of the student.**

+You may design, document, implement a protocol of your choosing, including the message units and the protocol workflow.
+Your implementation will have at least two peers (for example, a client and a server) that interact with one another.
+Your project should support multiple simultaneous connections via threaded socket programming.

 Finally, prepare as a team a project presentation that you will present live to the class for final presentations.  **Each student must have a speaking role** at the presentation.